marchandd/term_ssh_user_firefox/README.md

 ### Display

-Make sure to have installed OpenSSH client or SSH GUI client (Putty).
+Make sure to have installed OpenSSH client or GUI SSH client (Putty).

 ### Risks

 A password is used and not a certificate that could be more secure.

-## Linux test environment remote client

-### SSH client terminal

-- KUbuntu (14.10)
-- Docker (1.4.1)
-- ssh
-  Address -X docker@IPv4 -p PORT

-## Windows test environment remote client

-### SSH client GUI

-:warning: Make sure X11 forwarding is enabled into SSH/X11 Configuration.

-- Windows (7 & 8.1)
-- Boot2Docker (1.4.1)
-- VirtualBox (4.3.20)
-- MsysGit (1.9.4)
-- PuTTY (0.64)
-  Address Boot2Docker_IPv4:PORT

-Remark:
-Docker is accessing on Windows only through VirtualBox network interface.
-So, using 127.0.0.1 is not possible...
-- You must choose Boot2Docker_IPv4 remained at boot start into the dedicated console.